ngelsi/tsuki-tag-native/README.md

 # Workspaces

-In addition to the features of online lists, Tsuki-tag also allows you to create workspaces, which are online lists with a configured folder in your local drive.
+In addition to the features of online lists, Tsuki-tag also allows you to create workspaces, which are online lists with a configured folder on your local drive.
 When adding images to a workspace, the image is also downloaded to the specified folder. <br>
 Workspace features include:

 - Browse workspaces the same way as you would browse the online providers.